 Objectives for habitats have been set with reference to Perrin et al. (2014).
-To date, no detailed survey has been undertaken to assess the area or structure and functions of the Qualifying Interests of this SAC.
-Therefore, in the absence of site-specific data, the National Conservation Assessment (NCA) for each Annex I habitat (NPWS, 2013) was utilised to indicate the condition of the habitats within the SAC.
-The NCA for Wet heaths and Dry heaths was Unfavourable - Inadequate for area and Unfavourable - Bad for structure and functions.
-The NCA for Blanket bogs (\ if active) was Unfavourable - Bad for both area and structure and functions.
-If area and structure and functions were both assessed as "Favourable", the objective for that habitat is to maintain favourable conservation condition.
-If either parameter was assessed as "Unfavourable - Inadequate" or "Unfavourable - Bad", the objective for that habitat is to restore favourable conservation condition.
+To date no detailed survey has been undertaken to assess the area or structure and functions of Blanket bogs ( if active) in this SAC.
+Therefore, in the absence of site-specific data the National Conservation Assessment (NCA) for the Annex I habitat (NPWS, 2013) was utilised to indicate the condition of the habitat in the SAC.
+The NCA for Blanket bogs ( if active) was Unfavourable - Bad for both area and structure and functions.
+If area and structure and functions were both assessed as "Favourable" the objective for that habitat is to maintain favourable conservation condition.
+If either parameter was assessed as "Unfavourable - Inadequate" or "Unfavourable - Bad" the objective for that habitat is to restore favourable conservation condition.